micaelaneus/strength-as-ccoty/README.md

 * Write down what those jerks say about you: every self-criticism, negative thought, stressor, point of tension, etc. on scraps of paper.

 You’ve heard enough and feel quite sick of them, this place, and the entire day.
 Gather your things into a bag and walk out of the town with a determination to salvage your afternoon.
 Walk until you find yourself in a thick forest, so thick you’re pushing tree branches out of your way.
 They may snap back to whip your face, and you might stumble over fallen branches.
 Yet you hear birdsong and breathe fresh air.
 The forest absorbs and muffles all other sounds, and you no longer hear the town even when straining your ears.
-You instinctively sigh with relief.
+Go ahead and sigh with relief.
 The ground gets rockier and the air colder— you’re headed up the side of a mountain.

 * Pull a card to represent a challenge faced or lesson learned in the past year.